-111. The below scatter plot showing the cobalt-to-zinc ratio and the manganese-to-nickel ratio reinforces the same conclusion.
+116. The below scatter plot showing the cobalt-to-zinc ratio and the manganese-to-nickel ratio reinforces the same conclusion.
 These accused products (marked by red diamonds) are well outside the range of authentic Kona.
 In other words, Cameron's designation of Kona as the origin of the coffee in its products is false.

-112. Even a consumer understanding the coffee in the package shown in CC-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
+117. Even a consumer understanding the coffee in the package shown in CC-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
 Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.

-113. THE KROGER CO.
+118. THE KROGER CO.
 With its private-label "Kivu," Kroger falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the label of both its pre-packaged products and its self-serve dispensers.
 In addition, Kroger sells coffee products from Hawaiian Gold, which also falsely designates Kona as the geographic origin.
 Kroger designs its product packaging with imagery intended to mislead the consumer into believing that the coffee product contains coffee beans grown in the Kona District.
 The deceptive packaging prominently features the word KONA with images of hibiscus flowers and tropical islands.
 The self-serve dispensary for the Kivu coffee describes the product as "premium coffee ... grown on the steep slopes of the Kona region of Hawaii."
 These statements are intended to mislead consumers into believing that the Kona coffee sold under the Kivu label is cultivated in the Kona region, when in fact the product is mostly commodity coffee beans grown in other parts of the world.
 The deceptive package design featuring the false designation of Kona as the origin of the coffee is intended to trade off the reputation and goodwill of the Kona name.
 They deliberately mislead the consumer into believing that Kroger's coffee products contain nothing but premium Kona coffee beans in order to justify the high price Kroger charges for ordinary commodity coffee beans.

-114. Below is a sample image of the deceptive packaging used by Kroger for its private-label "Kona" coffee product at its self-serve dispensers found in its retail stores.
+119. Below is a sample image of the deceptive packaging used by Kroger for its private-label "Kona" coffee product at its self-serve dispensers found in its retail stores.